andyvroberts/tangerine/README.md

 Both of these series occur at a frequency of 48 times (settlement periods) within every day (settlement day).

-There are two types of system price and volume:
+There are two types of system/imbalance price and volume:
 1. Buy price and volume - when there is a shortfall
 2. Sell price and volume - when there is an excess